TilBlechschmidt/WebGrid/docs/getting-started.md

     ```

 !!! attention
     When you used Kubernetes you may have to forward the grid service to your local computer for the example code to work.
-For details on accessing your WebGrid within a cluster consult the [Kubernetes](kubernetes.md) docs.
+For details on accessing your WebGrid within a cluster consult the [Kubernetes specific](kubernetes/access.md) docs.